AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-overview.md

 ## Requirements

-Your Commerce project must meet the following requirements to enable the Commerce Admin extension and configure the integration.

 - Adobe Commerce 2.4.5 or later
 - Adobe Commerce on cloud infrastructure
-- Adobe Commerce must be configured to use [Adobe IMS authentication](../getting-started/adobe-ims-config.md)
+- Adobe Commerce extensions

-## Enable the integration

-The following components are required to enable the Experience Cloud integration on a Commerce instance:

   - Commerce Admin Unified Experience extension (`magento/admin-unified-experience`)

-  If the module is not available on the Commerce instance, it can be [installed using Composer](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/configure-store/extensions.html).
+    If the module is not available on the Commerce instance, it can be installed using Composer.

   - [Adobe I/O Events service](https://developer.adobe.com/commerce/events/get-started/)—Required to send event data to manage administrator access to Commerce projects from Experience Cloud.

-  The Adobe I/O Events integration with Commerce is enabled by the Commerce Event extension (`magento/commerce-eventing`) which is installed along with the Commerce Admin Unified Experience extension.
+    The Adobe I/O Events integration with Commerce is enabled by the Commerce Event extension (`magento/commerce-eventing`) which is available with Adobe Commerce 2.4.4 and later versions.

-For detailed configuration instructions, see [Configure the Commerce Admin integration with Experience Cloud](admin-unified-experience-integration-configure.md).
+## Enable the integration

+Enable the integration by following the instructions to [Configure the Experience Cloud Integration with the Commerce Admin](admin-unified-experience-integration-configure.md).

 >[!TIP]
 >